 Sling TV is the king of streaming deals.

 If you’re ready for a little more commitment, Sling TV will reward you.
 For a limited time, the first month is 40% off.
 That’s an entire month of Sling TV’s basic package for only $15.

-And if you prepay for two months, Sling TV will give you a FREE Roku Express.
-You can even cancel after the two months and keep the Roku Express—yay, free stuff!
+And if you prepay for two months, Sling TV will give you a free Amazon Fire TV Stick.
+You can even cancel after the two months and keep the Fire Stick—yay, free stuff!